SKA-ScienceDataProcessor/rascil/docs/index.rst

 ###########################################################

 The Radio Astronomy Simulation, Calibration and Imaging Library expresses radio interferometry calibration and imaging algorithms in python and numpy.
-The emphasis is on capturing the key algorithms and data models.
 The interfaces all operate with familiar data structures such as image, visibility table, gaintable, etc. The python source code is directly accessible from these documentation pages: see the source link in the top right corner.